How We Find The Best Online Poker Websites For Players

 Future of Online Poker in the USA

-While Black Friday was a pretty huge speedbump that severely hindered the development of online poker in the United States, the industry has bounced back nicely and still thrives today.
+While Black Friday was a pretty huge speedbump that severely hindered the development of online poker sites in the United States, the industry has bounced back nicely and still thrives today.
 With nationwide gambling attitudes become more relaxed, it is likely just a matter of time until prohibitions against online poker are rolled back and states begin offering their own, legally sanctioned domestic online poker platforms.
 This could potentially result in a tax windfall just as the legalization of sports betting in the U.S. has, which would only be beneficial for legislators.